 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 41,001 people, 15,464 houses or apartments, and a median cost of homes of $392,647, real estate costs in Puyallup are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive Washington communities.
+With a population of 41,001, 15,464 total housing units (homes and apartments), and a median house value of $392,647, real estate costs in Puyallup are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive Washington communities.

 Single-family detached homes are the single most common housing type in Puyallup, accounting for 57.24% of the city's housing units.
 Other types of housing that are prevalent in Puyallup include large apartment complexes or high rise apartments ( 29.44%), duplexes, homes converted to apartments or other small apartment buildings ( 8.42%), and a few row houses and other attached homes ( 3.56%).

 The most prevalent building size and type in Puyallup are three and four bedroom dwellings, chiefly found in single-family detached homes.
 The city has a mixture of owners and renters, with 51.58% owning and 48.42% renting.

 There is a lot of housing in Puyallup built from 1970 to 1999 so parts of town may have that "Brady Bunch" look of homes popular in the '70s and early '80s, although some of these houses were built up through the early '90s as well.
 There is also a lot of housing in Puyallup built between 1940-1969 ( 18.79%).
 A lesser amount of the housing stock also hails from between 2000 and later ( 18.56%).
 There's also some housing in Puyallup built before 1939 ( 9.23%).